Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 Maybe you won’t feel perfect– and it’s certainly possible to still have pain from some remaining inflammation– but you should have some indication.

-My PT Paula was the first physical therapist to successfully use the Muscle Energy Technique on me, which is the kind of adjustments I really think are best for the SI joint.
-(I did have one failed attempted previously, with the third PT on this list).
+My physical therapist Paula was the first physical therapist to successfully use the Muscle Energy Technique on me, which is the kind of adjustments I really think are best for the SI joint.

-But when Paula did it, I knew that it worked.
+But when Paula did went to correct my alignment, I knew that it worked.
 From the moment I sat up, I instantly felt better.
 Not only did I have less pain, but that sensation that one side was “locked” was gone.
 My legs felt like they were the same length again (when the pelvis gets rotated out of alignment, it can make one leg “feel” shorter than the other).

 But the point is, I knew that the adjustment worked.
 It didn’t cure all my problems in one appointment, but there was a clear difference before and after.